pimoroni/propeller-hat/documentation/Passing-params-in-PASM.md

   _XINFREQ = 6_000_000

 VAR
-  byte MY_PIN_1, MY_PIN_2 ' These will appear next to each other in memory
+  long MY_PIN_1, MY_PIN_2 ' These will appear next to each other in memory

 PUB main
   MY_PIN_1 := |< 0		       ' Set our first pin to a bitmask for A0